Horbenkodev/hugo-blog/content/posts/when-is-it-time-for-legacy-system-modernization/index.md

 ---
 ceoTitle: "How to Modernize Legacy Software: Expert Tips"
-title: When Is It Time for Legacy System Modernization?
+title: "Legacy Software Modernization: When Is It Time to Start?"
 breadcrumbs: How to Modernize Legacy Software
 slug: /how-to-modernize-legacy-software
 draft: false